shervinsahba/obsidian-icewind/Homebrew Items.md

 ## Remorhaz Fang Weapon
->*Crafted from: Remorhaz Fang, 150 gp of materials.*
+>*Crafted from: Remorhaz Fang, 150 gp of materials and time.*
-> A piercing weapon that deals an additional 1d6 fire damage on hit.
+> A piercing weapon that deals an additional 1d6 fire damage on hit, once per day.
+Takes a tenday to craft on your own, but a talented blacksmith or Reghed craftsman could work the job faster.
+Perhaps a smith could even eke out more uses of the fang.

 ## Remorhaz Fang
 > **Craftable**.
 Can be worked into an ordinary piercing weapon to add an additional 1d6 fire damage on hit.
-Takes 9 days and 150 gp of materials to craft on your own, but a talented blacksmith or Reghed craftsman could work the job faster.

 ## Mind-Poison Dagger
 > A dagger that adds an additional 1d4 psychic damage on hit.